About Supported Decision Making

 Working with Older People Experiencing Abuse

-ADACAS is working as part of the Older Person’s Advocacy Network (OPAN) to research how supported decision making and individual advocacy can be used together to support people at risk of or experiencing elder abuse.
-This project also involves developing training material around this issue for advocacy organizations around Australia so we can all come together to stop elder abuse.
+ADACAS has worked as part of the Older Person’s Advocacy Network (OPAN) to research how supported decision making and individual advocacy can be used together to support people at risk of or experiencing elder abuse.
+This project also involved developing training material around this issue for advocacy organizations around Australia so we can all come together to stop older person abuse.

 Joint Project between ADACAS and Advocacy for Inclusion

-ADACAS has partnered up with Advocacy for Inclusion (AFI) in a joint project to raise awareness about supported decision making at an individual and systemic level.
+ADACAS partnered with Advocacy for Inclusion (AFI) in a joint project to raise awareness about supported decision making at an individual and systemic level.

 Respect Know Act

-Our Respect, Know, Act (RKA) project will increase support in decision making for people who need to access the ACT’s mainstream health services.
-This may include people with intellectual impairment, dementia, acquired brain injury or those experiencing mental ill health.
-Individuals, carers, health professionals and health services have been working together with ADACAS to identify barriers to access, and use Supported Decision Making (SDM) as a tool to enable equitable access.
+Our Respect, Know, Act (RKA) project increased support in decision making for people who need to access the ACT’s mainstream health services.
+This includes people with intellectual impairment, dementia, acquired brain injury or those experiencing mental ill health.
+Individuals, carers, health professionals and health services worked together with ADACAS to identify barriers to access, and used Supported Decision Making as a tool to enable equitable access.

 ADACAS is an independent, not-for-profit, advocacy organization helping people with disabilities, people with mental health conditions, older people and their carers.